-- Through our partnership with the Special Olympics, we use the "Application for Participation in Special Olympics" to prepare students for signing up for SOFfit as part of their Health & Fitness Course.
-This also allows you to be ready to join Bethel Student Government’s Unified Sports Club and any other Special Olympic sports if you choose to do so.
+- As part of our partnership with Special Olympics, we use the "Application for Participation in Special Olympics" to ensure that students will be ready to participate in Bethel Student Government’s Unified Sports Club, if they choose to do so.

-- Mail your completed form to the Office of Admissions.
-This information is also shared with Health and Counseling Services to be sure we have a complete health history on file.
+- This information is also shared with Health and Counseling Services to be sure we have a complete health history on file.

 - Meet the American Association on Intellectual and Developmental Disabilities (AAIDD) definition of Intellectual Disability (ID)